Skip to main content

 VDP SeverityCVSS ScoreIRP SeverityInitial Response

-Medium4.0 - 6.9P2Support ticket assigned to appropriate team
+Medium4.0 - 6.9P2Assigned to the appropriate response team

 Low0.1 - 3.9P3Scheduled for regular maintenance cycle